ryleyw/SENG-468-group-7/swarm/readme.txt

-To start the cluster, simply execute the command 'docker swarm init' then run ./startCluster.sh

-This only starts the cluster with 1 shard.
+Troubleshooting:

-To add more shards, use the ./addShard.sh script.
+To add more MongoDB shards, use the ./addShard.sh script.
-Give at least 2-3 minutes after running ./startCluster.sh before trying to add shards.
 (Run the command 'mongo'.
 If it doesn't connect you, keep waiting and try again.
  If it does connect you, from within the mongos shell, run the command 'sh.status()' and look for the 'shards' attribute to make sure s0 has been added already.